Andrea-de-Varda/SemanticScape/README.md

 print(cosine(d_25d["dog"], d_25d["leash"]))
 ```

+The pre-trained 25-dimensional model is also available in csv (compressed; `trained-models/SemanticScape_25D.zip`) and json format (`trained-models/d_25d.json`).
+This might be useful if you are not working in Python.

 If you are interested in the models of higher dimensionality (which, by the way, did not perform very well), please open an issue and I will share them with you.

 ## Model